shomayon/Twitter/README.md

 This is a project for detecting people with mental health disordes through Twitter (for UCSC).

 Prerequisites

-For now, you need just twitter API to run the above codes.
+For now, you need just TwitterSearch to run the above codes.
 Please use Python 3.5+.

-TwitterAPI is a Python package for accessing Twitter's REST APIs and Streaming APIs.
+TwitterSearch is library allows you easily create a search through the Twitter API.

+Installation
+TwitterSearch is also available on pypi and therefore can be installed via pip install TwitterSearch or easy_install TwitterSearch.

 It supports OAuth 1.0 and OAuth 2.0 authentication.
 And, it works with the latest Python versions in both 2.x and 3.x branches.

-Installation
-From the command line:

-pip install TwitterAPI

 How to run the above codes?
 (Will provide a detailed guide later )